[Updated September 28, 2020]

 In coordination with the Ministry of Health of The Bahamas, U.S. Embassy Nassau continues to implement all appropriate measures to help control the spread of COVID-19.

-As of March 16, 2020, the United States Embassy in Nassau suspended all routine immigrant and nonimmigrant visa appointments.
-After temporarily offering limited student visa appointments on July 29, student visa services are once again suspended as a result of the two-week national lockdown announced on August 3.
-We will resume routine visa services as soon as possible, but are unable to provide a specific date at this time.
+As of March 16, 2020, the U.S. Embassy in Nassau suspended all routine immigrant and nonimmigrant visa appointments.
+On August 31, 2020, we resumed student visa interviews, limiting appointments to allow for appropriate physical distancing within the Embassy.
+All other routine visa services will resume as soon as possible, but we are unable to provide a specific date at this time.

 Immigrant visas to the United States are processed for citizens and residents of the Bahamas at the U.S. Embassy in Nassau.